AnonymerNiklasistanonym/MarkTeX/typescript_express/README.md

 Run docker file with: (`sudo`) `make`

+*Currently only `sudo make fallback` is working which builds locally the files for production and then creates a very lightweight image that can be hosted.*

 | Command |  Description |
 | ------- | ------------ |
 | (`sudo`) `docker ps` | Get the container ID and port |